tencentyun/intlcloud-documents/product_new/视频产品中心/云直播/控制台指南/功能模板/回调配置_intl_en.md

 ![](https://main.qcloudimg.com/raw/231fc027c73d4629f5bc04fafdfb895f.png)
 Enter the callback information in the callback settings pop-up window and click **Save**.
 ![](https://main.qcloudimg.com/raw/870c6dd664a4eb618bdc1a7fcdf922dc.png)
->?
-The **Callback key** is a user-defined string of up to 32 characters consisting of uppercase and lowercase letters and numbers.
+>The **Callback key** is a user-defined string of up to 32 characters consisting of uppercase and lowercase letters and numbers.

 **Associate the template with a domain name**
 After creating a callback template, you need to select the corresponding push domain name in **Manage Domain** and go to **Configure Template** to specify the callback template for the domain name.